oshigarg/Pencil_Sketch_OpenCV/README.md

 # Pencil_Sketch_OpenCV
-Changing an rgb image to open CV
+Changing an rgb image to pencil sketch using OpenCV done in collaboration with @devika34